markusfisch/bots/README.md

 ## Playing manually

-The repository contains a very simple bash client.
+The repository contains a very simple bash bot.
 Start it like this when in the repository's root directory:

-	$ templates/bash/client
+	$ templates/bash/bot

 If `bots` is running on another machine, you'd do:

-	$ templates/bash/client HOSTNAME
+	$ templates/bash/bot HOSTNAME

 Where HOSTNAME is either the IP address or hostname of the machine the server is running on.